Three chair caning design samples

 The chair on the right in the photo above is a hole-to-hole cane chair seat.

 The first three steps of weaving, front to back and side to side, establish the foundation of the pattern.
-Then the fourth step begins the actual weaving.
+Then the fourth horizontal step begins the actual weaving.

 The seventh and final step of the weaving is “sewing” the binder cord on the top side to cover the holes, giving the seat a nice and finished look.
 As a result, establishing the distinctive open-weave, hexagonal design we all know and love.